Castleman Disease Collaborative Network: History

 The Castleman Disease Collaborative Network was founded in 2012 by Dr. Frits van Rhee and Dr. David Fajgenbaum, after Fajgenbaum was diagnosed with idiopathic multicentric Castleman disease as a medical student in 2010.
 Soon after its creation, the CDCN merged with the Castleman's Awareness and Research Effort (CARE).

 Fajgenbaum has served as the executive director of the CDCN since its founding.

 Activities

 Research

 The CDCN provides grant funding to support research on the etiology, pathogenesis, diagnosis, and management of Castleman disease.
 The CDCN is involved in longitudinal research initiatives designed to facilitate multiple projects.

 ACCELERATE Natural History Study

-The ACCELERATE (Accelerating Castlmean Care with an Electronic Longitudinal registry, E-Repository, And Treatment Effectiveness research) natural history study is a collaborative project between the CDCN, Janssen Pharmaceuticals, and the University of Pennsylvania.
+The ACCELERATE (Accelerating Castleman Care with an Electronic Longitudinal registry, E-Repository, And Treatment Effectiveness research) natural history study is a collaborative project between the CDCN, Janssen Pharmaceuticals, and the University of Pennsylvania.
 It is a database of clinical information drawn from patients diagnosed with Castleman disease and includes symptoms, laboratory tests, imaging, pathology, and treatment approaches.
 The ACCELERATE study was designed to document the natural history of Castleman disease, range of clinical features associated with the disease, and response to treatment.
 Patients can enroll themselves in the ACCELERATE study online.